-7. Optical Micrometer Configuration.
+6. Optical Micrometer Configuration.
 Mount the flat plate.
 For these measurements, which way should it be oriented?
 Make a sketch in your lab book.
 Autocollimate the beam.
-You should do this set of measurements with a smaller distance between the screen and the optical table, and again with a larger distance, a distance L farther away, having measured the distance L between your near and far points of observation.
+You should do this set of measurements with a smaller distance between the screen and the optical table, and again with a larger distance, a distance L farther away.
+L is the distance L between your near and far points of observation.
 For each set, record the lateral displacement d of the laser beam for a series of angles of incidence in 10° steps.
 Measure t, the thickness of your plate, with a caliper.
 If you don't know how to use the caliper scale, look in the reference guide.
 Estimate your measurement errors for d and t.

-- 8. For each of your angles of incidence separately, "predict" the displacement d from Eq.
+7. For each of your angles of incidence separately, "predict" the displacement d from Eq.
 3, using the value for the index of refraction measured in part 4 above.
-Compare your calculations with the measured values of d by calculating the ratio r = d/d predicted, and calculating mean, standard deviation, and standard deviation of the mean of r. - Q4) Which uncertainty of your measurements would you expect to be most important for this comparison Hint: Compare the fraction uncertainties of $\delta\theta i/\theta i$ $\delta t/t$, $\delta n/n$, $\delta d/d$ for 20° incidence. - 9.
-In practice, the laser beam may emerge not only parallel-displaced laterally as the theory of the optical micrometer suggests, but also making some angle Θ{dev} with respect to the incident path.
-This might happen, for example, if the slab is not a perfect rectangle.
-Referring to figure 5 below, you will measure the beam displacement as a function of the incidence angle both for a screen near the optical table, and for one a distance L farther away.
+Compare your calculations with the measured values of d by calculating the ratio r = d/dpredicted, and calculating mean, standard deviation, and standard deviation of the mean of r.

+Q3) Which uncertainty of your measurements would you expect to be most important for this comparison Hint: Compare the fraction uncertainties of $\delta\theta i/\theta i \, \delta t/t$ , $\delta n/n$ , $\delta d/d$ for 20° incidence.

+8. In practice, the laser beam may emerge not only parallel-displaced laterally as the theory of the optical micrometer suggests, but also making some angle $\Theta{dev}$ with respect to the incident path.
+This might happen, for example, if the slab is not a perfect rectangle (see figure 5 below).
 If the displacement is strictly parallel, the displacements for the near and far positions should be identical for each incidence angle.
-Use your section 7 data and the equation below for the deviation angle in radians:
+Use your section 6 data and the equation below for the deviation angle in radians: